HosseinAgha/persian-katex-plugin/README.md

 you need to first calculate the character metrics for your font and then provide the metrics and fontName to the plugin as its second options paramter.

-1. using `persian-katex-plugin/utils/generateMetrics.js` script you can create a json file for you metrics.
+1. using `persian-katex-plugin/utils/generateMetrics.js` script you can create a json file for your metrics.
 Following is an example for how we generated default Vazir font metrics.
 You have to provide the path to _truetype (ttf)_ files of your font (metrics are usually the same for other file types).
 You also need to provide each font name in the following format: `[fontname]-[Regular/Bold/Italic/BoldItalic]`.